michaelmagee/magee-ms3/README.md

 * As a user I expect accessing, opening and closing projects to be simple
 * As a user I expect searching for projects via various criteria to be intuitive
 * As a user I want to be able to observe how many projects are in what state.
+* As a user I want to be know how many projects are in each category
 * As a user I want to be able to have the App "Pop" a project off based on criteria.

 <br>